romanowski/blog/neo4j.md

 ```
 conf/neo4j.properties
 ```
-(or with the Java API), a bit lower-level and closer to background Lucene engine, which give us possibility to index practically any property in a graph, even do a full-text indexing.
+(or with the Java API), a bit lower-level and closer to background Lucene engine, that give us possibility to index practically any property in a graph, even do a full-text indexing.
 Just by using a proper indexing scheme on our data we could reduce query times 10-fold.
 With newer versions of Neo4j, there also comes profiler and query-explain syntax to see how possibly a query can be optimised and/or indexing improved.

 ## Delivering new Scala API